Brenda Hiatt

 Brenda Hiatt is an American, New York Times and USA Today bestselling author of romantic adventure novels, including traditional Regency romance, time travel romance, historical novels, contemporary humorous mystery, and most recently young adult science fiction romance.
-She has authored and published over 20 such novels in a writing career that started in 1988.

 Biography

 Born in Washington, D.C., Hiatt graduated from the College of William and Mary, in Williamsburg, VA, with degrees in biology and psychology in 1978, before attending graduate school at Texas A&M University 1979–81.
-She has since lived in Hawaii, South Carolina, Texas, Indiana and now Key Largo, FL.
+She has since lived in Hawaii, South Carolina, Texas, Indiana and now Florida.
 She is married and has two children.

 Early career

-On starting her career, Hiatt declared, "I began writing in 1988, an army wife at home with two preschool children.
+Hiatt has said "I began writing in 1988, an army wife at home with two preschool children.
 I promised myself that, if nothing sold before my youngest began school, I'd get a 'real job,' so I was thrilled to sell a Regency romance novel to Harlequin six months ahead of that deadline."

 Writing career

-To date, Hiatt's published novels include six Harlequin Regency Romances, one Harlequin Superromance, two single title historical romances with HarperCollins, six historical romances with Avon Books, and a self-published six book young adult science fiction romance series.
+Hiatt's published novels include six Harlequin Regency Romances, one Harlequin Superromance, two single title historical romances with HarperCollins, six historical romances with Avon Books, and a self-published six book young adult science fiction romance series.
 Hiatt's first single title historical romance, Scandalous Virtue, was named Best Romance Novel of 1999 by the American Book Readers Association and, like many of her books, is of the Regency Romance genre.
 Her one time travel romance, Bridge Over Time, presents an unusual spin in the time travel genre as it features two heroines who trade places in time and gives equal time to both.
-Her works include a six book Regency Historical Romance series featuring "the Saint of Seven Dials," a series of successive rogue heroes who victimize the rich to help impoverished residents in London's notorious Seven Dials slum.
+Her traditionally published works also include a Regency Historical Romance series featuring "the Saint of Seven Dials," a series of successive rogue heroes who victimize the rich to help impoverished residents in London's notorious Seven Dials slum.
+She then went on to publish two spin-off Regency romances with Avon, which became her Seven Saints Hunt Club series.

-In September 2013, she released Starstruck, her first teen science fiction themed novel that is the first of a four-book series.
+In September 2013, Hiatt released Starstruck, her first teen science fiction themed novel and the first in a four-book series.
 The second book in the series, Starcrossed, was released in late January 2014.
 Book 3 in the series, Starbound, was released in June 2014 with Book 4, Starfall, released in February 2015 as the conclusion to the series.
-Successful sales of the series and demand from readers for more of it promptedher to release Fractured Jewel, A Starstruck Novella in July 2016.
-In June 2017 Hiatt released The Girl From Mars featuring a new heroine who despises and challenges the longstanding heroine, Marsha.
-In October 2018 she released another Starstruck novel, The Handmaid's Secret, focusing on Marsha's close friend Molly.
-Brenda has indicated that she plans more books in the Starstruck series.
+Successful sales of the series and demand from readers for more of it prompted her to release Fractured Jewel, A Starstruck Novella in July 2016.
+In June 2017 Hiatt released The Girl From Mars, featuring a new heroine who despises and challenges the longstanding heroine, Marsha.
+In October 2018 she released another Starstruck novel, The Handmaid's Secret, focusing on Marsha's friend Molly.